-Do I have to get permission to buy a drone? - Laws and regulations are different in different countries, but in the US, anyone can buy a small drone (weighing less than 0.55 pounds or 250 grams) without any kind of restriction.
-If you are buying In the US, all drones heavier than 0.55 pounds (250 grams) must be registered with the FAA by someone (typically the person who purchased the drone) who is at least 13 years old.
-The FAA has a separate process for drones that weigh between 0.55 and 55 pounds (250 grams and 25 kg), and a separate process for those that weigh at least 55 pounds.
-Drones weighing less than 0.55 pounds do not have to be registered in the US.
+Do I have to get permission to buy a drone? - Laws and regulations are different in different countries.
+In the US, no permission is needed to buy a drone, but a drone may have to be registered with the FAA.
+All drones heavier than 0.55 pounds (250 grams) must be registered with the FAA.
+The FAA has a separate process for drones that weigh between 0.55 and 55 pounds (250 grams and 25 kg) and for those that weigh more than 55 pounds.

 What kind of a drone should I get? - This depends on what you want to do with the drone.
 If you are buying a drone just for fun or as a gift for a child, then there are many low-cost drones that will give you or someone else the experience of flying a drone.
 Because they are very small and very light, accidents involving this type of drone will likely not cause property damage or injuries.
 While larger and more expensive drones have advanced capabilities like automated flight modes and built in video cameras, if these are the kinds of capabilities that you want or need, it may be a good idea to get some experience flying very small drones before moving up to larger and more complex drones.

 How much should I spend? - The size of your drone will depend on what you plan to do with your drone.
 Desirable capabilities include things like having the ability to record high quality video, satellite based navigation capabilities, and being able to control the drone at a significant distance.
 Many popular drones have these kinds of capabilities, and you should compare the capabilities and the costs of these options when you are making your decision.